microsoft/pxt-ev3/docs/reference/motors/motor/speed.md

 # speed

-Get the current speed of the motor's rotation as a percentage of maximum speed.
+Get the current speed of motor rotation as a percentage of maximum speed.

 ```sig
 motors.largeA.speed()
 ```

-The actual speed of the motor is the same or very close to it's current speed setting if the motor is regulated.
-If not, the actual speed can change from the set speed when a force, or load, is applied to it.
+The actual speed of the motor is the same or very close to it's current speed setting when the motor is regulated.
+If not regulated, the actual speed can change from the set speed when a force, or load, is applied to it.

 ## Returns

 * a [number](/types/number) which is the motor's current speed.
-This value is a percentage of maximum speed: `0` - `100`.
+This value is a percentage of maximum speed from `0` to `100`.
 This number is negative, like `-27`, if the direction of rotation is in reverse.

 ## Example